uzh/z-pool-tool/README.md

 ### Release to production

-In order to deploy to production:
+In order to deploy to production it is best to use `yarn version` which does all the steps for you.
+You also can do it manually:

 1. edit `dune-project` and update version `(version 0.0.0)`
 1. build the project `dune build` or edit `pool.opam` and update version `version: "0.0.0"`